placemarkt/react-mock-router/README.md

 ## API

-The `MockRouter` component can recieve any of the following arguments as props.
+The `MockRouter` component can receive any of the following arguments as props.

 * `location`
 * `params`